bsmth/content/files/en-us/web/http/guides/cors/errors/corsdisabled/index.md

 ---
 title: "Reason: CORS disabled"
+short-title: CORS is disabled
 slug: Web/HTTP/Guides/CORS/Errors/CORSDisabled
 page-type: http-cors-error
 ---

 {{HTTPSidebar}}

+A request that needs to use {{Glossary("CORS")}} was attempted, but CORS is disabled in the user's browser.

-## Reason
+## CORS error reason

 ```plain
 Reason: CORS disabled
 ```

-## What went wrong?
+## Fixing 'CORS disabled' error

-A request that needs to use {{Glossary("CORS")}} was attempted, but CORS is disabled in the user's browser.
-When this happens, the user needs to turn CORS back on in their browser.
+The user needs to turn CORS back on in their browser.

-In Firefox, the preference that disables CORS is `content.cors.disable`.
+In Firefox, for example, the preference that disables CORS is `content.cors.disable`.
 Setting this to `true` disables CORS, so whenever that's the case, CORS requests will always fail with this error.

 ## See also